Matanikau Offensive: Action

 At the same time, the 2nd Marines with the Whaling Group continued to push along the coast, reaching a point 3500 yd west of Point Cruz by nightfall.
 The only Japanese troops left in the area to oppose the Marines' advance were the remaining 500 soldiers of the 4th Infantry augmented by a few frail survivors from units involved in the earlier Tenaru and Edson's Ridge battles plus malnourished naval troops from the original Guadalcanal garrison.
-The Japanese feared that they would be unable to prevent the Americans from taking the village of Kokumbona, which would cut-off the retreat of the 2nd Infantry Division and seriously threaten the rear-area support and headquarters units of Japanese forces on Guadalcanal.
-In despair, Nakaguma discussed taking the regimental colors and seeking death in a final charge at the U.S. forces, but was dissuaded from doing so by other officers on the 17th Army's staff.
+The Japanese feared that they would be unable to prevent the Americans from taking the village of Kokumbona, which would cut off the retreat of the 2nd Infantry Division and seriously threaten the rear-area support and headquarters units of Japanese forces on Guadalcanal.
+In despair, Nakaguma discussed taking the regimental colors and seeking death in a final charge at the U.S. forces, but he was dissuaded by other officers on the 17th Army's staff.

-A significant event now occurred which granted the Japanese forces a reprieve.
 Early on 3 November, Marine units near Koli Point, east of the Lunga Perimeter, engaged 300 fresh Japanese troops that had just been landed by a Tokyo Express mission of five destroyers.
 This, plus the knowledge that a large body of Japanese troops was in the process of relocating to Koli Point after the defeat in the Henderson Field battle, led the Americans to believe that the Japanese were about to conduct a major attack on the Lunga Perimeter from the Koli Point area.
 To discuss these developments, the Marine leaders on Guadalcanal met on the morning of 4 November.
 Twining recommended that the Matanikau offensive continue.
 Edson, Thomas, and Vandegrift, however, urged the abandonment of the offensive and a shift of forces to counter the Koli Point threat.
-Thus, that same day the 5th Marines and the Whaling group were recalled to Lunga Point.
+Thus, that same day the 5th Marines and the Whaling Group were recalled to Lunga Point.
 The 2nd Marine's 1st and 2nd Battalions, plus the 1st Battalion, 164th Infantry took up positions about 2000 yd west of Point Cruz with plans to hold in that location.
 With their route of retreat still open, the Sendai (2nd) Division survivors began to reach Kokumbona this same day.
 Around this time, Nakaguma was killed by an artillery shell.